Knowles, Oklahoma

 Knowles is a town in Beaver County, Oklahoma, United States.
 The population was 6 at the time of the 2020 census.

 History

 The Knowles Grain Elevator is on the National Register of Historic Places listings in Beaver County, Oklahoma.

 Geography

-According to the United States Census Bureau, the town has a total area of 0.2 sqmi, all land.
+According to the United States Census Bureau, Knowles has a total area of 0.2 sqmi, all land.

 Knowles is served by US Route 64.